 Dubois's fascination with fossils started even before medical school.
 When he was still a boy, evolutionist Karl Vogt gave a lecture at a nearby town, sparking a local controversy.
 Dubois didn't get to attend the lecture, but he read all he could about the history life, and enrolled at the University of Amsterdam to study medicine.

-As he had hoped, Dubois's military duties were light, allowing him to focus on fossil hunting.
-He started fossil hunting in Sumatra but after a bout with malaria, he and his family moved to Java where he had better luck.
+He found he could start a dig and let others finish it.
 The local government supplied him with forced laborers to dig for fossils.
 Natives of the Dutch East Indies had to pay heavy taxes to the Dutch, and they could do that with goods such as tea or coffee, or with labor.
 Many natives wound up working a month or two every year building houses or tending fields.
 Or digging fossils for an apparent crazy man.
 The working relationship was bumpy; the diggers often sold fossils to Chinese merchants who ground up the "dragon bones" and sold them in medicinal mixtures.
 But the working relationship was also fruitful.
-Over the years, the diggers working for him found more than 12,000 animal fossils, including pieces of elephants, hyenas and felines, but human fossils were much harder to find.
-Five years passed before he had evidence he considered sufficient to declare a new genus and species: Pithecanthropus erectus, or Java Man.
+Over the years, the diggers working for Dubois found more than 12,000 animal fossils, including pieces of elephants, hyenas and felines.
+He stored the finds on his veranda, which was seen carpeted in ancient bones.
+But human fossils were much harder to find.
+Five years passed before he had evidence he considered sufficient to declare a new species: Pithecanthropus erectus, or Java Man.
 The evidence consisted of a skullcap, from which he estimated a cranial capacity larger than an ape's but smaller than a human's; a tooth; and the left femur of an erect biped that had sustained, but recovered from, a serious leg injury.

-Dubois paid a steep price for his find.
+Despite the complimentary conscripted fossil diggers, Dubois paid a steep price for his find.
 He and his wife lost a child to tropical fever, and Dubois himself narrowly escaped death more than once, from malaria, tigers, and collapsing cave walls.
-Upon returning to Europe, he took an unprestigious university appointment, and concluded that his greatest achievement would always be finding Java Man.
+Upon returning to Europe, he took an un-prestigious university appointment, and concluded that his greatest achievement would always be finding Java Man.
 So he was cruelly disappointed when, though some scientists greeted his finds enthusiastically, others dismissed them as ape remains, primitive human remains, or a jumble of fossils from separate individuals.
-(The last claim gained credence decades later when Dubois found an additional left femur in his collections, something he had overlooked.
+The last claim gained credence decades later when Dubois found an additional left femur in his collections, something he had overlooked.
 It contradicted his long-held belief that the fossils had certainly come from a single individual.
 In fact, some paleoanthropologists now suspect that the femur Dubois used to describe Java Man actually belonged to an anatomically modern human.

 Despite flashes of productivity, Dubois descended into a bitter malaise in his later years.
 He rejected the implications of new finds in paleoanthropology (most notably Peking Man, discovered in 1929), and he developed a reputation for using then discarding devoted assistants.
 Yet even though he was seldom personable, Dubois was brilliant.
 In addition to identifying Java Man, he deduced a predictable relationship between brain size and body size in different types of animals.
 This finding enjoyed little attention until decades after his death, becoming the forerunner of new research fields in biology.

 Homo erectus was probably the first human ancestor to hunt, make fire, make complex tools, and care for the sick.
 One Homo erectus specimen has been found with no teeth (unable to chew), and another with advanced vitamin A poisoning (unable to move without exquisite pain).
 Both individuals survived with these conditions for some time — evidence that others of their kind looked after them when they could no longer fend for themselves.

-Narrative text and graphic design © by Michon Scott - Updated July 21, 2012
+Narrative text and graphic design © by Michon Scott - Updated June 30, 2019